kvnvallis/techdoc/code.md

 Django
 ------

+### Passing arguments between views

+Django is designed to accept arguments to a view that are included within the URL.
+Generic views know to accept arguments by default, but you still have to define them elsewhere.

+In the django tutorial's "polls" app, the question id is passed to the detail view from within the index template.
+Because the variable is defined as `pk` in the urls file, the detail view accepts it as an argument.

+    # file: urls.py
+    path('<int:pk>/', views.DetailView.as_view(), name='detail')

+    # file: index.html
+    <a href="{% url 'polls:detail' question.id %}">{{ question.question_text }}</a>

+    # file: views.py
+    class DetailView(generic.DetailView):
+        model = Question
+        template_name = 'polls/detail.html'

+If you don't use a generic view, you can write your own views function; In which case you can name the variable whatever you want, but you have to define the parameter within your function.

+    # file: urls.py
+    path('<int:question_id>/', views.detail, name='detail')

+    # file: views.py
+    def detail(request, question_id):
+        question = Question.objects.get(pk=question_id)
+        return render(request, 'polls/detail.html', {'question': question})

 ### (Don't) Delete your migrations

 __NOTE__: I thought this fixed my problem, but afterward I realized that no new changes to the models were being detected by `makemigrations`.
 So, migrations are still broken, but differently now.